Transhimalaya

-The name Transhimalaya was introduced by the Swedish geographer Sven Hedin in early 20th century.
+The name Transhimalaya was introduced by the Swedish geographer Sven Hedin in the early 20th century.
 The Transhimalaya was described by the Columbia Lippincott Gazetteer in 1952 as an "ill-defined mountain area" with "no marked crest line or central alignment and no division by rivers."
 On more-modern maps the Kailas Range (Gangdise or Kang-to-sé Shan) in the west is shown as distinct from the Nyenchen Tanglha range in the east.

 Geology

 The Transhimalayas are geologically distinct from the other Himalayan ranges.
 They were probably formed by subduction of sediments from the collision of the Indian and Eurasian plates.
 A consensus of different dating methods suggests that the older parts of this range formed in the upper Cretaceous (82-113 Mya), while the younger regions formed in the Eocene (40-60 Mya).

 Climate

 The Transhimalays generally have a cold, arid montane climate.
 For example, the Spiti region of Himachal Pradesh, India, has an annual rainfall of about 170 mm.
 However, studies in Mustang District, Nepal, indicate that climate change is warming the Transhimalayas at a rate of about 0.13 degrees a year.